LinkTed/proc-macro-regex/README.md

 ### Performance
 This is the performance comparison between this crate and the regex crate.
-If you want to test it be yourself run `cargo bench --bench compare`.
+If you want to test it by yourself, run `cargo bench --bench compare`.

 | Name   | `proc-macro-regex` |      `regex` |  Result |
 |--------|--------------:|-------------:|--------:|